Let’s talk about Fibonacci retracement levels.

 For uptrends, do the opposite.
 Click on the Swing Low and drag the cursor to the most recent Swing High.Got that?

 Now, let’s take a look at some examples of how to apply Fibonacci retracement levels to the currency markets.

 This is a daily chart of AUD/USD.

 Here we plotted the Fibonacci retracement levels by clicking on the Swing Low at .6955 on April 20 and dragging the cursor to the Swing High at .8264 on June 3.

 Tada!
-The software magically shows you the retracement levels.
+The charting software automagically calculates and shows you the retracement levels.

 As you can see from the chart, the Fibonacci retracement levels were .7955 (23.6%), .7764 (38.2%), .7609 (50.0%*), .7454 (61.8%), and .7263 (76.4%).